 When is the last time you touched something made out of plastic?
 A day ago?
 An hour ago?
 Are you touching plastic right now?
 Cups, lids, straws, containers, wrappers, bottles – the list goes on.
 Plastic plays such a habitual role in each and every one of our lives that we hardly notice how ubiquitous its presence is.

-Our dependence and ceaseless use of plastic has led us into a plastic pollution catastrophe, where each of us on average produces 4.3 pounds of trash a day.
+Our dependence and ceaseless use of plastic have led us into a plastic Pollution catastrophe, where each of us on average produces 4.3 pounds of trash a day.
 This is 1.6 pounds more than most produced back in 1960.
 Now the important question arises, where does it all go?

 1. Every Plastic Ever Made Still Exists Today in Some Shape or Form

 Have you ever tried to imagine every plastic you have come into contact with?
 I mean every plastic, from when you were a kid to the age you are now.
 It’s an overwhelming thought — but it’s not as overwhelming as imagining this plastic buildup every person has come into contact with throughout their years of existing on planet Earth.
 Here’s the reality: plastic debris ultimately makes its way into our oceans, degrading over time but never fully disappearing.

 According to NOAA, the most commonly used plastics break down into smaller and smaller pieces called microplastics that never fully degrade in the ocean.
 Instead, they exist indefinitely, and their negative impact on the ecosystem continues in a neverending nightmare.
 If microplastics exist in the ocean, then it’s safe to assume fish and marine life come into contact with these tiny pieces of plastic regularly, right?

 2. There Will Be More Plastic Than Fish in the Ocean by 2050